shannu-afk/AmazonScraper/README.txt

 For each product, collect the following details:
 Product Name
 Product Price
-Sale Discount
-Best Seller Rating
-Ship From (e.g., Amazon or third-party seller)
-Sold By (vendor or Amazon)
 Product Rating
 Product Description
-Number Bought in the Past Month (if available) Category Name
-All Available Images

 Error Handling:

 The scraper includes robust error handling to deal with interruptions, page load issues, or missing data during the scraping process.